 As if there weren’t enough theories and concepts regarding different personality types, Japanese came up with a new personality type concept of their own – blood type personality system.
 But wait, this isn’t exactly a new thing!

-Facebook and many other social media sites in Asia allow you to add or edit your blood type which supposedly helps others to learn more about you.
+Facebook and many other social media sites in Asia allow you to add or edit your blood type, which, supposedly, helps others to learn more about you.
+Here is the proof:

 Well, does it at least work?
 You judge.
 Here is what this theory is saying…